 - 1. Prepare cells according to your established protocol for primary cultures or continuous cell lines in the medium of choice. - 2.
 Release cells from their substrates with 0.05% trypsin, trypsin-EDTA, 0.05% bacterial collagenase, or other means. - 3.
 Add serum containing media to the cells to neutralize the trypsin or collagenase. - 4.
-Count cells and determine the number of cells needed, approximately 50,000-200,000 cells in 150-200 μl Collagel® or Thermacol® collagen gel for each well of a 6-well Tissue Train® culture plate.
+Count cells and determine the number of cells needed, approximately 700,000 cells in 700 μl Collagel® or Thermacol® collagen gel for each well of a 6-well Trapezoidal Tissue Train® culture plate.
 NOTE: Cell seeding density in a 3D gel will vary depending on cell type.
 We recommend testing cell seeding densities to determine the best cell number for your application and cell type. - 5.
-Wash cells 2 times with medium to remove trypsin or collagenase. - 6.
+Wash cells 2x with medium to remove trypsin or collagenase. - 6.
 Cells may be reconstituted in one volume of a hydrogel.
 The objective is to achieve an overall gel-MEM concentration of 1X.
 Before adding cells, the matrix protein gel solution should be neutralized to pH 7.0 using 1 M sodium hydroxide.
-The suggested formula for the Collagel® or Thermacol® 3D hydrogel is as follows: 70% by volume Collagel® or Thermacol®; 20% by volume of 5X MEM to yield an overall 1X concentration by total volume; 10% fetal calf serum; and cells. - Place a linear Trough Loader[TM] in a baseplate well.
+The suggested formula for the Collagel® or Thermacol® 3D hydrogel is as follows: 70% by volume Collagel® or Thermacol®; 20% by volume of 5X MEM to yield an overall 1X concentration by total volume; 10% fetal calf serum; and cells. - 7.
+Place a trapezoidal Trough Loader[TM] in a baseplate well.
 Apply a thin layer of lubricant to the top surface of the Trough Loader[TM].
 The lubricant will facilitate uniform and unrestricted conformation of the membrane into the trough. - 8.
 Place the Tissue Train[®] culture plate in a red, rubber gasket atop the Trough Loaders[TM].
-Ensure that the anchor stems are aligned with the long axis of the Trough Loader[TM] (Fig. 2). - 9.
-Connect to the Flexcell® FX5K Tension FlexLink® or other regulated vacuum source.
-Vacuum should be applied to the baseplate in a steady "hold" mode so that the flexible membrane is deformed and held in the space in the Trough
+Ensure that the anchor stems are aligned with the long axis of the Trough Loader[TM] (Fig. 2).